 “Not only does it bring its reputation as a training ground for many of Australia’s most influential living artists – the likes of painter Ben Quilty, filmmaker Jane Campion and designer Marc Newson – but the SCA is also renowned for a form of critically savvy contemporary art practice taught by its highly specialised and award-winning creative-practice academics.”

-SCA's new central location means all Sydney students will be able to take a visual arts elective from the SCA’s generous suite of options, while visual arts students will have greater access to all the benefits that come with the main campus, including subject breadth, clubs and societies, cafes, libraries, and cultural institutions such as the new Chau Chak Wing Museum, the Tin Sheds Gallery, Verge Gallery and nearby Carriageworks, White Rabbit Gallery and the Chippendale creative precinct.
+SCA's new central location means all University of Sydney students will be able to take a visual arts elective , while visual arts students will enjoy the benefits of main campus: the wide selection of subject offerings, clubs and societies, cafes, libraries, and access to a plethora of cultural institutions including the new Chau Chak Wing Museum, the Tin Sheds Gallery, Verge Gallery and nearby Carriageworks, White Rabbit Gallery and the Chippendale creative precinct.
 All Sydney students are invited to explore the exhibitions, performance and film nights that are part of the SCA’s fare.

 “While students will learn in studios and technical facilities of exceptional quality, opportunities to explore subjects across the University will be considerably easier, which means students can now carefully curate the expertise with which they wish to graduate,” says Professor Jagose.
 “Study at SCA in this new location offers a remarkable opportunity for the astute artist or creative practitioner.”